 News reporters and correspondents (also known as journalists), gather news and information to keep the public informed about important events.
 They obtain their information through a number of sources.
 These may include personal interviews, contacts, wire services (news transmitted via satellite dishes), news briefings, and question-and-answer periods.

-News reporters gather and assemble this information to be relayed to the public.
+A news reporter gathers and assembles this information to be relayed to the public.
 Newspapers, magazines, television and radio stations rely on news correspondents to keep their readers, viewers and listeners informed.

 Whether it’s working for a newspaper, TV channel, radio station or news website, there are two sides to reporting that must work in sync with each other: reporting and editing.
 The reporter compiles all the information needed to create a story and then edits the story to fit a specific news page or bulletin.